1-888-787-4379

 In order to remove the cyst from the body, the cyst is placed in a special bag.
 This allows for easy removal and prevents fluid from the mass from spilling into the pelvic cavity.
 Any masses suspicious for malignancy are sent for frozen section analysis.
 In frozen section, the mass is sent to the pathologist while the patient is still asleep on the operating room table.
 The pathologist carefully reviews the sections of the mass to rule out cancer.

-The following video is a demonstration of removal of a large 16 cm ovarian mass at the time of hysterectomy.
+The following video is a demonstration of the removal of a large 16 cm ovarian mass at the time of hysterectomy.
 Three ports are used for this procedure, and some of the steps taken in the performance of a retroperitoneal hysterectomy are shown, such as ligation of the uterine artery.
 Once the uterus is detached, it is removed through the vagina.
-The ovarian mass is then placed in a bag, which is inserted through the vagina, and the opening of the bag brought outside the vagina.
+The ovarian mass is then placed in a bag, which is inserted through the vagina, and the opening of the bag is brought outside the vagina.
 At that point, the mass is ruptured, with spill of fluid into the bag and not into the abdomen of the patient.
-This is important since some large masses in menopausal women (after change of life) such as in this case, have a higher incidence of ovarian cancer.
+This is important since some large masses in menopausal women (after change of life), such as in this case, have a higher incidence of ovarian cancer.
 This mass was benign.
 This type of surgery is almost always done with a large open incision, requiring 8 weeks of recovery time and significant pain.
-This patient went home the same day, and was back to work in 7 days using this DualPortGYN retroperitoneal approach.
+This patient went home the same day and was back to work in 7 days using this DualPortGYN retroperitoneal approach.

 What Are the Advantages of Ovarian Cystectomy?